The Tanaka Family Reincarnates

-The Tanaka Family Reincarnates (田中家、転生する。, Tanaka-ke, Tensei Suru) is a Japanese light novel series written by Choco and illustrated by kaworu.
+The Tanaka Family Reincarnates (田中家、転生する。, Tanaka-ke, Tensei Suru) is a Japanese light novel series written by Choco and illustrated by Kaworu.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in January 2019.
 It was later acquired by Fujimi Shobo who began publishing it under their Dragon Novels imprint in June 2020.
 A manga adaptation illustrated by Michiru Katō began serialization in ASCII Media Works' seinen manga magazine Dengeki Maoh in June 2020.

 Premise

-An ordinary family that loves cats, the Tanaka family was on day killed in an earthquake.
-When, they woke up, they had reincarnated as the Stuart noble family in another world.
+An ordinary family that loves cats, the Tanaka family, was one day killed in an earthquake.
+When they woke up, they had reincarnated as the Stuart noble family in another world.
 Though they dressed in Western style, they have the memories of their previous Japanese lives.

 Characters

 Stuart Family

 Formerly the Tanaka family, they all woke up in their reincarnated bodies roughly at the same time.
 With their modern values setting them apart from the medieval kingdom they live in now, the Stuarts attempt to continue their former lives.